Fire and rescue services

 More information:

-The Islamic holiday month of Ramadan is observed in Egypt.
+The Islamic holy month of Ramadan is observed in Egypt.
 Respect religious and cultural customs and laws during this time.

 Avoid eating, drinking or smoking in public or in front of people who are fasting.